MarlinFirmware/Marlin/Documentation/LCDLanguageFont.md

 # LCD Language Font System

 We deal with a variety of different displays.
-And we try to display a lot of different languages on them.
+And we try to display a lot of different languages in different scripts on them.
 This system is ought to solve some of the related problems.

 ## The Displays
 We have two different technologies for the displays:

-* Character based displays
+* Character based displays:
   Have a fixed set of symbols (charset - font) in their ROM.
   All of them have a similar but not identical symbol set at the positions 0 to 127 similar to US-ASCII.
   On the other hand symbols at places higher than 127 have mayor differences.